hadawolf/minibuoy-w-project/readme.md

-# Stores REST api
+# Mini Buoy W Api

 This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.

-Deployed on Heroku.